webrecorder/web-replay-gen/examples/runtime-only-archives/README.md

 }
 ```

-To make sharing archives easier, you can first generate a `__generated__/archives.json` file through the normal build-time workflow.
+To make sharing archives easier, you can first generate a formatted `wrg-runtime-config.json` file through the normal build-time workflow.

 Steps:

-1. Specify unprocessed archive data as `archives` in `wrg-config.json`.
+1. Specify unprocessed archive data as `archives` in your project root `wrg-config.json`.

 ```json
 {